18 Resources for Russian Listening Practice: Podcasts, Audiobooks and More

-Since you’re only starting to learn Russian, you’ll have to read the subtitles to understand the content of the films.
+In the beginning, you may have to read the subtitles to understand the content of the films.
 But as you improve, try to watch without subtitles to test your knowledge.

 Books serve many purposes—they educate, entertain and expose us to times, places and situations different from our own.
 Check out these resources for audiobooks in Russian:

+The best part of Loyal Books is that all of the audiobooks are free!
 Here are our top picks from their library:

-- “Поэмы” (“Poems”) — Listen to 35 poems from the famous Russian poet, Alexander Pushkin.
+- “Поэмы” (“Poems”) — Listen to 35 poems from the famous Russian poet Alexander Pushkin.

-- “Записки из подполья” (“Notes from the Underground”) — This is an existentialist novel from 19th-century writer, Fyodor Dostoevsky.
+- “Записки из подполья” (“Notes from the Underground”) — This is an existentialist novel from 19th-century writer Fyodor Dostoevsky.

-- “Aesop’s Fables” — This audiobook features a collection of fables collected in Greece between 620 and 564 BC, translated by Russian author, Leo Tolstoy.
+- “Aesop’s Fables” — This audiobook features a collection of fables collected in Greece between 620 and 564 BC, translated by Russian author Leo Tolstoy.